-During the week of February 6-10, The Junior League of Jacksonville is taking a stand against poverty by holding our second annual Little BlackDress Initiative – a campaign to raise awareness of the challenges that face the over 3.2 million Floridians living in poverty.
+During the week of November 2-6, the Junior League of Jacksonville is taking a stand against poverty by holding our second annual Little BlackDress Initiative – a campaign to raise awareness of the challenges that face the over 3.2 million Floridians living in poverty.
 Poverty means living without the financial support to adequately cover shelter, healthcare, food and other essential necessities.
 As participants, our members will demonstrate the limits that poverty can play on women in our community by wearing one black dress for five working days:

 - To raise awareness of the difficulties facing those who are in need and have few resources;